germanblanco/getdata-014/CookBook.md

 The script in this repository produces a summarised dataset based on [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 The resulting dataset is returned by the function run_analysis, included in the run_analysis.R script in this repository.
-This function will download the original dataset from the web or expected to be found in the current working directory.
+This function will download the original dataset from the web or expect it to be found in the current working directory.

 ###Abstract